cladkins-dev/NodeTutorial-Cards/README.md

 # NodeTutorial-Cards
 A Simple Node Tutorial for Playing Cards

-Coded during a livestream teaching basics of programming.
+Which I coded during a livestream teaching basics of programming.